-- August 10, 1993 Measured depth to stabilized groundwater in each well; calculated direction and gradient of groundwater flow; sampled each well; and analyzed groundwater samples from wells MW-1 and MW-3 for TPHD, TPHG, BTEX and O&G; analyzed the groundwater sample from MW-2 and 1 trip blank sample for TPHG and BTEX. - August 13, 1993 Submitted to the client a Preliminary Site Assessment Report that reviewed site history and documented overexcavation of contaminated soil, verification soil sampling, installation of 3 groundwater monitoring wells, soil and groundwater sampling, results of chemical disposal of contaminated soil. groundwater analyses, excavation closure. and TPE's conclusions and determination, recommendations. - September 10, 1993 TPE submitted to the client a Report of Gradient Determination and Groundwater Sampling for Third Quarter, 1993, Mrs. Mary Petsas, 16035 E. 14th Street, San Leandro, CA 94578 documenting work performed and analytical results with conclusions and recommendations.
+- August 10, 1993 Measured depth to stabilized groundwater in each well; calculated direction and gradient of groundwater flow; sampled each well; analyzed groundwater samples from wells MW-1 and MW-3 for TPHD, TPHG, BTEX and O&G; and analyzed the groundwater sample from MW-2 and 1 trip blank sample for TPHG and BTEX. - August 13, 1993 Submitted to the client a Preliminary Site Assessment Report that reviewed site history and documented: overexcavation of contaminated soil, verification soil sampling, installation of 3 groundwater monitoring wells, sampling of soil and groundwater, results of chemical analyses, disposal of contaminated soil, determination of groundwater gradient, closure of excavation, and TPE's conclusions and recommendations. - September 10, 1993 Submitted to the client a Report of Gradient Determination and Groundwater Sampling for Third Quarter, 1993, Mrs. Mary Petsas, 16035 E. 14th Street, San Leandro, CA 94578 documenting work performed and analytical results with conclusions and recommendations.